microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

 ## Overview

-In the earlier versions of the VSTS Release Management, if the application needed to be deployed to multiple servers, the Windows PowerShell remoting had to be enabled manually, the required ports opened and the deployment agent installed on each of the servers.
+In the earlier versions of Azure DevOps, if the application needed to be deployed to multiple servers, the Windows PowerShell remoting had to be enabled manually, the required ports opened and the deployment agent installed on each of the servers.
 The pipelines had to be managed manually if a roll-out deployment was required.

 All the above challenges have been handled seamlessly with the introduction of the [Deployment Groups](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/){:target="_blank"}.

 The Deployment Group installs a deployment agent on each of the target servers in the configured group and instructs the Release Management to gradually deploy the application to all these servers that belong to the Deployment Group.
 Multiple pipelines can be created for roll-out deployments so that the latest version of the application could be provided in a phased manner to multiple user groups for validating the newly introduced features.

-### What's covered in this lab
+### What's covered in this lab?

-This lab covers the configuration of the deployment groups and details how the deployment groups could be used in VSTS Release management.
+This lab covers the configuration of the deployment groups and details how the deployment groups could be used in Azure DevOps.

 ### Prerequisites for the lab